darrickyong/earmark/front_end_routes.md

-# Front End Routes
-Our components are organized as follows:
+Components are organized as follows:

 + `Root`
   + `/signup`